Erick van Egeraat

 Erick van Egeraat ([ˈeːrɪk fɑn ˈeːɣəraːt]; born 1956) is a Dutch architect and author.
-He heads the architectural practice based in Rotterdam with offices in Moscow, Budapest and Prague.
+He heads the architectural practice Erick van Egeraat Associated Architects (EEA), based in Rotterdam with offices in Moscow, Budapest and Prague.
 He is best known for his projects of ING Group Headquarters in Budapest, Drents Museum in Assen, The Rock tower in Amsterdam, Incineration line in Roskilde, Main building and Auditorium in Leipzig University and the Corporate University of Sberbank in Moscow.
 He is the winner of RIBA Award 2007, Best Building Award 2011&2012 and European Property Award 2013.

 April 26, 2016, Erick van Egeraat was decorated ‘Officer in the order of Oranje Nassau.'
 This decoration was presented to Erick van Egeraat by the Mayor of Rotterdam, on behalf of the King of the Netherlands.

 Early career

 Erick van Egeraat graduated from the Delft University of Technology, Department of Architecture.
 During his last year in the university, after winning the competition to design flexible youth housing at Kruisplein, Rotterdam he co-founded Mecanoo with Henk Döll, Francine Houben, Roelf Steenhuis and Chris de Weijer.
 The early years of Mecanoo were characterized by projects which challenged the norms of urban renewal and social housing.
 Notable projects include Housing Kruisplein, Rotterdam (1980-1985), Bilderberg Parkhotel, Rotterdam (1990-1992), House 13 at the IGA Stuttgart 1993 (1990-1993), Faculty of Economics and Management, Utrecht (1991-1995) and the Library at Delft University of Technology (1992-1998).